temporalio/documentation/docs-src/typescript/cancellation-scopes.md

 ## Sharing promises between scopes

-Operations like timers and Activities are cancelled by the cancellation scope they were created in.
+Operations like Timers and Activities are cancelled by the cancellation scope they were created in.
 Promises returned by these operations can be awaited in different scopes.

 <!--SNIPSTART typescript-shared-promise-scopes-->